rfjakob/gocryptfs/README.md

 v0.10-rc1
 * **Drop dependency to `spacemonkeygo/openssl`**
- * gocrypts now has its own thin wrapper to OpenSSL's GCM implemenation called `stupidgcm`.
+ * gocryptfs now has its own thin wrapper to OpenSSL's GCM implementation called `stupidgcm`.
  * This should fix the [compile issues](https://github.com/rfjakob/gocryptfs/issues/21) people are seeing with `spacemonkeygo/openssl` and it also gets us